James-Karwowski/ChannelFun-Hockey-3DS-Edition/README.md

 # How can I play?
 To play Channel Fun 'Hockey', you will need to get an original 3DS (or newer) with CFW (Custom Firmware) OR a 3DS emulator (not recommended for multiplayer).
 From there, download the .3dsx file above and send it to the appropriate /3ds/ folder on your SD card.
 After that, it should be available for you to play.
 Enjoy!

+# What Tools did you use?
+VSCode, devkitPro, Citra Nightly, and GitHub Desktop.
+Also, ChatGPT helped explain certain things.
 # Where's Singleplayer mode?
 Singleplayer will automatically load up, just press B to unpause the game and start playing!